 Generally, the first obligation is to pay off your first mortgage, if you have one, with the reverse mortgage funds.

 You must also comply with all of the terms of the reverse mortgage.
 For example, the reverse mortgage will state that the loan must be paid back when you:

 The terms of the mortgage will most likely require that you notify the lender if any of these triggering events occur.
 Your responsibilities will be explained in your mortgage, so be sure to read the fine print carefully.

 You must remain current on your real estate taxes, as well as keep up with hazard insurance and flood insurance (if applicable) premiums.
 If you do not pay your taxes or insurance, it could cause your reverse mortgage to be placed in default status, which can eventually lead to a foreclosure.
 (Learn more in Nolo’s article Foreclosure of Reverse Mortgages.)

-To help ensure that borrowers do not go into default due to unpaid insurance or property taxes, certain changes went into effect January 13, 2014, for Home Equity Conversion Mortgages including:
+To help ensure that borrowers do not go into default due to unpaid insurance or property taxes, certain changes were established in 2014 (and go into effect in 2015) for Home Equity Conversion Mortgages including:

 (Learn more about these changes, as well as new restrictions on reverse mortgages including a reduction in the initial amount available to borrowers who take out a reverse mortgage, in Nolo’s article New Restrictions on Reverse Mortgages.)

 You are also responsible for completing mandatory repairs and maintaining the condition of your property.
 You cannot commit waste, destroy, damage, or substantially change the property or allow the property to deteriorate.
 Reasonable wear and tear is acceptable.

 You also need to pay your HOA fees, as required by your community.
 (Learn more about HOAs and the types of fees that they typically impose.)